 Generally, the Compensation Committee makes most of the significant adjustments to annual compensation, determines bonus and equity awards and establishes new performance objectives at one or more meetings held during the first quarter of the year or the last quarter of the preceding year.
 However, the Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of the Company's compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation, at various meetings throughout the year.
 Generally, the Compensation Committee determines, or recommends to the Board, compensation levels and establishes, or recommends that the Board establish, performance objectives for the current year.
-For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Compensation Committee by the Chief Executive Officer and then the Compensation Committee determines, or recommends to our Board, any adjustments to compensation as well as equity awards to be granted.
-In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which determines, or recommends to our Board, any adjustments to his compensation as well as awards to be granted.
-For all executives and directors as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data, analyses of historical executive compensation levels and current Company-wide compensation paid at other companies identified by the consultant
+For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Compensation Committee by the Chief Executive Officer and then the Compensation Committee determines, or recommends to adjustments to compensation as well as equity awards to be granted.
+In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which determines, or recommends to our Board, any adjustments to his compensation as well as equity awards to be granted.
+For all executives and directors as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executive compensation levels and current Company-wide compensation levels and recommendations of the Compensation Committee's compensation consultant, including analyses of executive and director compensation levels and recompanies identified by the consultant.